xpress-embedo/Electronic-Circuits/README.md

 * And then window pops-up for plotting and here we can add traces, as shown below.

 ![Plot Data at each Iteration](resources/basics_probability_006.png)

+If we use `dc operating point` analysis, then it is much better to analyze dc points as we don't have to add iteration data to plots this is shown in another example.